DouglasRFLeite/15Day-100DaysOfPythonGPT-CoffeeMachine/README.md

 100 Days of Python is a Python Bootcamp from Udemy that provides 100 days of Python pratical content with lessons and projects.
 The GPT part is something I'm adding to the course and infers that I shall use ChatGPT's engine and/or API in some way on each and every one of those 100 projects.
 Furthermore, I shall also practice using PyTest to test these projects and applications at least in some level.

-## HigherLower
+## CoffeeMachine

-Higher Lower is the thirteenth project of the thirteenth Day of the bootcamp.
-Its purpose is to develop the ability do debug, as well as further develop the familiarity with every other concept previously presented.
+Coffee Machine is the fifteenth project of the fifteenth Day of the bootcamp.
+Its purpise is to be one more project to enhance skills and, in the courses sequence, it's supposed to be the first project on an actual Python development enviroment.
+I have done that with VSCode ever since I began.

-The actual project consists of a simple game of Higher or Lower, closely related to [this](http://www.higherlowergame.com/), where we have a dataset of Instagram accounts and the game presents the user with two.
-You must guess which has more followers.
-If you guess right, you gain a point and keep going.
-If you guess wrong, you lose and the game ends.
+The project consists of a coffee machine that holds resources, money and a menu, the user may ask for the coffees and pay with coins, recieving change when needed.

-It did not seam feasible to use ChatGPT's API and testing seemed too much for this project,
+It did not seem feasible to use ChatGPT's API in this project but it is pretty well tested, with a test file for every functionality.

 ## Project Structure

- - [src/](src/) - There is only the file `game.py` with the game logic and functions, and the file `data.py` with the necessary data.
+ - [src/](src/) - There is only the file `coffee_machine.py` with the functions, and the file `manu.py` with the necessary data of each coffee.
+ - [test/](test/) - There is a test for each important functionality of the coffee machine: `test_report.py`, `test_resources.py`, `test_payment.py` and `test_make_coffee.py`.